mayomacam/python-projects/readme.md

 In this creating a contact sheet with different color of same text image.(created while learning PIL)

 ### 11.The hearts of the cards game
-In this i am using pygame to create a guessing game that what will next card type from yu-gi-oh series.
+In this i am using pygame to create a guessing game.
+In this game user have to guess what will next card type, all cards from yu-gi-oh series.